sidamd/AMDAcceleratorCloudGuides/AACPlanoSlurmCluster/README.md

 ***

-# Quick Start SSH to AAC Plano Slurm Cluster User Guide
+# Quick Start Plano Slurm Cluster User Guide

 ***

-# How to Log in to the AAC Plano Slurm Cluster
+# How to Log in to the Plano Slurm Cluster
 Use `ssh` to login to the AAC Plano Slurm Cluster using your registered `userid` with SSH key
 ```
 ssh registered-userid@aac1.amd.com (for Plano Cluster)
 ```
 To register for an account to access AAC Slurm Cluster, please generate SSH key pair and send public SSH key to get your account created.
 Contact your AMD Sponsor for more details.

-# AAC Slurm Partition Naming Convention
+# Plano Slurm Cluster Partition Naming Convention
 The Slurm partitions are named for each Compute Node, number of CPUs, number of GPUs, number of GPU Hives, cluster interconnect, the GPU product, the Operating System distribution of the nodes as follows:

 ###   &lt;1&gt;CN&lt;n&gt;C&lt;m&gt;G&lt;p&gt;H&lowbar;&lt;q&gt;&lt;IC_type&gt;&lowbar;&lt;GPU_Product&gt;&lowbar;&lt;OS&gt;